 Nothing has a greater impact on the interest rates available to you than your credit rating.
 Your credit rating provides lenders with a history of your financial reliability.
 If you appear to be unreliable, you will be considered a higher risk, and this will be reflected in the interest rate you will be offered.

-Ensuring that you have a good credit rating is simple - pay your bills on time.
-While any late or missing payments will affect your credit rating, missing repayments on credit cards, personal loans, car loans or mortgages, will have the biggest impact.
-Even a single late payment will cause your credit score to drop.
+Ensuring that you have a good credit rating is simple—pay your bills on time, don’t take on too much debt, and don’t open new credit accounts often.
+While any late or missing payments will affect your credit rating, missing repayments on credit cards, personal loans, car loans, or mortgages will have the biggest impact.
+Even a single late payment can cause your credit score to drop.

 Get a Co-Signer